-- Complete a job shadow(s) over winter break. - Have résumé edited and finalized (including reference sheet). - Register with College Central Network (our job posting website) and upload your resume (available on the My Career Services page of the portal). - Research summer jobs. - Attend one or more of the College's job fairs throughout the year. - Follow-up with all employers visited at the Job Fair. - Contact companies and apply for summer employment/internship. - Attend Mock Interviews (available through the Career Services office).
+- Complete a job shadow(s) over winter break. - Have résumé edited and finalized (including reference sheet). - Upload your completed resume to www.CollegeCentral.com/STEVENS - · Research summer jobs. - Attend one or more of the College's Career Fairs throughout the year. - Follow-up with all employers visited at the Career Fairs. - Contact companies and apply for summer employment/internship. - Attend Mock Interviews (available through the Career Services office).